telerik/maui-docs/controls/templatedbutton/visual-states.md

 ---
 title: Visual States
 page_title: .NET MAUI TemplatedButton Documentation - Visual States
-description: Learn how to set the border color, border thickness and other for the different visual states of the Telerik TemplatedButton for .NET MAUI.
+description: Learn how to set the border color, border thickness and other styling options for the different visual states of the Telerik TemplatedButton for .NET MAUI.
 position: 9
 tags: .net maui, telerik .net maui, ui for .net maui, templated, button, microsoft .net maui
 slug: templatedbutton-visual-states